tanvirtanjum/MADE-SS-24/project/Data_Analysis/Analysis_Report/analysis-report.md

 </figure>
 The graph effectively visualizes the differences in the number of incidents over a decade across these six countries.

-After that, I merged two charts
+After that, I merged two charts-
 <figure align="center" style="width:90%">
     <table>
     <tr>